MediaComem/comem-archidep/ex/big-browser-deployment.md

 >      not reinterpreted on-the-fly as with PHP; the process must be restarted
 >      so that the code is reloaded into memory).
 >
-> - Note: in the automated deployment exercice, it is mentionned that the
+> - Note: in the automated deployment exercise, it is mentioned that the
 >   application will no longer work after changing the path to the repository in
 >   the nginx configuration.
 In the case of the Big Browser application, it will
 >   continue to work, because the application serves its static files on its